ankitsejwal/Lyndor/README.md

    $ python install.py
    # Apart from many other processes, install.py creates a Lynda folder inside your Videos or Movies folder
    # all the courses will be downloaded to Lynda folder
-   # to change path later, paste your desired path into location.txt
+   # to change path later, paste your desired path into settings.json
 ```
 Note: **Windows** users can simply double click **install.bat** file to run install.py file alternatively.